ess-dmsc/nexus-constructor/GETTING_STARTED.md

 ### Adding a source

-To add a source, use the add component window and select "NXsource" from the drop-down containing all of the component types.
+In the add component window select "NXsource" from the drop-down containing all of the component types.

 This component will need a name, which correlates to the group name in the NeXus file.
 In this example, we will name it `source1`.